 A Strong Solution for Damaged Teeth

 Teeth are built to last, but accidents, decay, and everyday wear can take a toll.
 When a tooth becomes weakened, fractured, or badly decayed, a filling may not be enough to protect it.
-That’s when a dental crown can help.
-At Timber Ridge Dental, we design custom crowns that restore both function and appearance, allowing you to chew, speak, and smile with confidence.
+That’s when a restorative dentistry treatment such as a dental crown can help restore strength and function.
+At timber ridge dental, we design custom crowns that restore both function and appearance, allowing you to chew, speak, and smile with confidence.

 What Is a Dental Crown?